Open Now ?

 Discover the benefits of recycling greywater for your lawn and garden, and learn about the different methods and precautions to take when reusing household wastewater.

 Does your large lawn or garden need a lot of water to maintain?
-You can put the household greywater to use for this purpose.
+You can use household greywater for this purpose.

 Due to the nature of greywater, many homeowners get rid of it to maintain the cleanliness of their homes.
 However, they do not realise it can be a valuable resource for watering your lawn or garden.
 Not only does that reduce your water bills, but it also makes your gardening process more efficient.